Zabooby/firefox-config/README.md

 ## Scripts

-* Restore `browser.newtab.url` to `about:config`
+* Restore `browser.newtab.url` to `about:config`, taken from [this](https://github.com/xiaoxiaoflood/firefox-scripts) repo.
-This script restores the `browser.newtab.url` preference to `about:config`.
+  * This script restores the `browser.newtab.url` preference to `about:config`.
 Using this preference, you can set whatever you like as your New Tab page, including things like `file://` URLs that don't work with new tab override extensions.
 Once you install the script, just set the preference in `about:config` and it should work automatically.
 Make sure you don't have any other new tab extensions, or it might not work.